 If you are experiencing difficulty while searching online to see if any of your professional training can translate into ACE credits, you can check with an advisor from your academic institution.
 Servicemembers searching for ACE credits may also speak with their Education Service Officer (ESO) or an advisor from the academic institution in which they are interested.

-Ranked the #1 University in the North Region for more than 20 consecutive years, Villanova has added a 100% online video-based Human Resource Master's Degree to its roster of e-learning online education programs.
+Ranked the #1 University in the North Region for more than 20 consecutive years, Villanova offers a wide array of 100% online video-based e-learning education programs.
 Villanova's master certificate programs are designed for managers and other professionals who want to improve their performance and prepare for industry certification.

 If you're seeking ACE credits for Villanova online certificate coursework, you will typically have to take a proctored exam for each course.
 To find out more information you can visit the Villanova FAQ page.
 Plus, you can also view the courses which are recommended for college credit with ACE.